How Should We Welcome the Lord When He Comes Knocking at the Door?

 Today, the prophecies of the Lord’s second coming in the last days have fundamentally been fulfilled.
-When the Lord comes again in the last days, we must be more vigilant and prepared, take heed of God’s voice, and have hearts that seek and thirst for righteousness to await the Lord to knock at the door at any time.
+When the Lord comes again in the last days, we must be more vigilant and prepared, take heed of God’s voice, and have hearts that seek and thirst for righteousness to await the Lord’s knocking at our door, which could come at any time.
 Only in this way can we welcome the second coming of the Lord.
 The Lord Jesus said: “I have yet many things to say to you, but you cannot bear them now.
-However, when he, the Spirit of truth, is come, he will guide you into all truth” (Jhn 16:12–13).
-It is also prophesied many times in Revelation chapter 2-3: “He that has an ear, let him hear what the Spirit says to the churches.”
-We can see from the scriptures that when the Lord Jesus returns He will speak again and do new work.
-This is the Lord knocking at the door for us, as well as Him using His word to knock on the doors of our hearts.
-All who hear the Lord’s utterances and actively seek and listen attentively to the voice of the Lord are the wise virgins.
-If they recognize that the Lord is speaking they are able to welcome the return of the Lord and obtain the watering and supply of the word of God.
-This fulfills the word of the Lord: “And also on the servants and on the handmaids in those days will I pour out my spirit” (Joe 2:29).
-The Lord is trustworthy, and He will allow all those who thirst and seek for Him to hear His voice in this time.
-However, God’s wisdom is difficult for us humans to fathom, and the way the Lord will knock at the door when He returns will not be as it seems in our notions and imaginations.
-It could be someone calling “the Lord has returned!” to us.
-It is just as the Lord Jesus warned us: “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Mat 25:6).
-We may also hear God’s voice from the churches that spread the gospel of the Lord’s return, or from the internet, radio, Facebook, or elsewhere and see God speaking to all the churches.
-Still, no matter what way the Lord knocks on our doors, we absolutely must not treat the Lord’s knocking like the Jewish people did.
-We must not decline to seek or investigate based on our notions and imaginations nor blindly listen to lies and rumors.
-By doing so we would have rejected the Lord’s call and missed our chance to welcome the Lord and be raised up into the heavenly kingdom.
-The Book of Revelation predicts: “Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me” (Rev 3:20).
-The Lord Jesus says: “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Mat 7:7).
-The will of the Lord is that we may all be the wise virgins and always be watchful in listening for the voice of the Lord.
-When we hear the Lord’s voice we must look into it with open minds and investigate with sincerity, and when we recognize the voice of God we must rush out to welcome the Lord.
+However, when He, the Spirit of truth, is come, He will guide you into all truth” (John 16:12–13).
+And in chapters 2 and 3 of Revelation, it is prophesied many times that: “He that has an ear, let him hear what the Spirit says to the churches.”
+We see in the Bible that when the Lord Jesus returns, He will express His word and do new work.
+This is the Lord knocking at our door, and it is the Lord using His word to knock on the doors of our hearts.
+All who hear the words spoken by the Lord and actively seek and listen attentively to the voice of the Lord are the wise virgins.
+Once they recognize the Lord’s voice, they are then able to welcome the return of the Lord and accept the watering and supply of the word of God.
+This fulfills the word of God: “And also on the servants and on the handmaids in those days will I pour out My Spirit” (Joel 2:29).
+The Lord is faithful and He will surely allow all those who yearn for and seek Him to hear His voice in this time.
+However, God’s wisdom is difficult for us humans to fathom, and the way the Lord will knock at the door when He returns will not be as it seems in our notions and imaginings.
+It could be someone calling “the Lord has returned!” to us, just as the Lord Jesus warned us: “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
+We may also hear God’s voice from the churches that spread the gospel of the Lord’s return, or from the Internet, radio, Facebook, or elsewhere and see God speaking to all the churches.
+Still, no matter what way the Lord knocks on our door, we absolutely must not treat the Lord knocking at our door like the Jewish people did.
+We must not decline to seek or investigate His knocking based on our notions and imaginings, much less blindly listen to and believe lies and rumors.
+By doing so, we would be rejecting the Lord’s call and would miss our chance to welcome the Lord and be raised up into the heavenly kingdom.
+It is prophesied in Revelation: “Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me” (Revelation 3:20).
+The Lord Jesus says: “Seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).
+The will of the Lord is that we may all become the wise virgins and always be watchful in listening for the Lord’s voice.
+When we hear the Lord’s voice, we must look into it with open minds and investigate it earnestly, and when we recognize the voice of God, we must rush out to welcome the Lord.
 As long as we have hearts of seeking, God will surely open up our spiritual eyes.
-In this way, we will be able to be raised up before the throne of God and be present at the feast of the Lamb!
+In this way, we will be able to be raised up before the throne of God and attend the feast of the Lamb!

 All the glory belongs to God!